Contrast-Security-OSS/docs/content/tools/eclipse/EclipseInstall.md

 <a href="assets/images/Eclipse-plugin-vulnerabilities.png" rel="lightbox" title="View a list of vulnerabilities found by Contrast"><img class="thumbnail" src="assets/images/Eclipse-plugin-vulnerabilities.png"/></a>

-For more information, double-click the vulnerability title, or click on the **Go to page** button in the Contrast Vulnerabilities tab to go to Contrast.
+For more information, double-click the vulnerability title; or, click on the **Go to page** button in the **Contrast Vulnerabilities** tab to go to the Contrast UI.

 <a href="assets/images/Eclipse-plugin-vulnerability-details.png" rel="lightbox" title="View vulnerability details"><img class="thumbnail" src="assets/images/Eclipse-plugin-vulnerability-details.png"/></a>